nannino4/barback-backend/docs/CodingGuidelines.md

 - Use appropriate HTTP exceptions from NestJS (`BadRequestException`, etc.)
 - Log errors with sufficient context for debugging

+## Logging

+### Log Content and Formatting

+-   **Request ID**: All log messages related to a specific HTTP request **must** include a unique Request ID.
+This is crucial for tracing the lifecycle of a request across different services and modules.
+    -   *Implementation Note*: This will be integrated into `MyLogger` using a mechanism like `nestjs-cls` or custom middleware with `AsyncLocalStorage` to make the request ID available throughout the call stack.
+-   **Method Name & Context**: Provide context for your log messages.
+    -   Pass it as the second argument to the logger methods: `this.logger.log('User created successfully', 'UserService#createUser');`
+    -   The logger prefix includes `[ClassName]` or `[ClassName#methodName]` if provided.
+-   **Clear Messages**: Write log messages that are clear, concise, and provide enough information to understand the event without needing to read the source code.
+-   **Structured Information (for complex data)**: When logging objects or complex data, consider logging them as a JSON string (`JSON.stringify(object)`) if appropriate, especially for `debug` and `verbose` levels.
+Be mindful of performance for large objects.

+### What to Log

+-   **Errors and Exceptions**: All errors and exceptions must be logged, preferably with stack traces and relevant context (like request parameters, but sanitize sensitive data).
+-   **Service Boundaries**: Log entry and exit points of service methods, especially those handling external requests or performing critical business logic (primarily at `debug` level).
+-   **Key Decisions**: Log important decision points in your code.
+-   **External Interactions**: Log requests made to external services and their responses (or at least success/failure and key identifiers).
+-   **State Changes**: Log significant state changes in the application or for key entities.

+### What NOT to Log (Security)

+-   **NEVER log sensitive information directly**.
+This includes, but is not limited to:
+    -   Passwords (even hashed if they are long-lived and being input)
+    -   API Keys, Tokens (e.g., JWTs, OAuth tokens)
+    -   Personally Identifiable Information (PII) such as full names (if not necessary for the log context), social security numbers, credit card details, precise addresses, etc.
+    -   Raw confidential data.
+-   **Masking**: If there's a legitimate need to log an object that *might* contain sensitive data (e.g., a request DTO), ensure that sensitive fields are masked or omitted *before* logging.
+Create utility functions for this if necessary.
+    -   *Example*: `this.logger.debug(\`Login attempt for user: ${payload.username}\`, 'AuthService#login'); // DO NOT log payload.password`

+### Performance Considerations

+-   Avoid excessive logging in performance-critical code paths, especially at `log` level or higher in production.
+-   Be cautious with logging large objects or complex computations within log statements, as it can impact performance.
+-   Debug and verbose logs should be disabled in production environments to minimize overhead.

 ## Architecture Guidelines

 ### Project Structure